YXWU2014/IronOxide_TC/README.md

 ## Notebook and macro

-- See `IronOxide_TC_stoichiometric.ipynb` for full calculations and visualisations.
+- See `IronOxide_TC_stoichiometric.ipynb` for complete calculations and visualisations.
 It uses the free energy for oxides from the SSUB substance database.
 In this case, the oxides are treated as stoichiometric compounds.
+We should know the uncertainties regarding using the Gibbs energy extrapolated to the low-temperature regime.

 - One may also check out `IronOxide_TC_sublattice.ipynb`.
 This notebook is based on Gibbs energy evaluations using sublattice models (oxides are treated as solution phase).
 Free energy is taken from the TCFE13 database.